convictional/convictional-node/README.md

+### Introduction

-This is the first version of the Node.JS client library for the Convictional Commerce API.
+This is the the Node.JS client library for the Convictional Commerce API.

 For more documentation, please visit our docs site [here](http://docs.convictional.com).

+To install, type:
+`npm install convictional`